Environmental Protection Agency (EPA).

 6. Offer alternative ways to improve the collection activity.Start Printed Page 54036

 7. Make sure to submit your comments by the deadline identified under DATES.

 8. To ensure proper receipt by EPA, be sure to identify the docket ID number assigned to this action in the subject line on the first page of your response.
 You may also provide the name, date, and Federal Register citation.

 III.
 What Information Collection Activity or ICR Does this Action Apply to?

-ICR status: This ICR is currently scheduled to expire on April 30, 2011.
+ICR status: This ICR is currently scheduled to expire on February 29, 2008.
 An Agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless it displays a currently valid OMB control number.
-The OMB control numbers for EPA's regulations in title 40 of the Code of Federal Regulations (CFR), after appearing in the Federal Register when approved, are listed in 40 CFR part 9, are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
-The display of OMB control numbers for certain EPA regulations is consolidated in 40 CFR part 9.
+The OMB control numbers for EPA's regulations in title 40 of the CFR, after appearing in the Federal Register when approved, are listed in 40 CFR part 9, are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
+The display of OMB control numbers in certain EPA regulations is consolidated in 40 CFR part 9.

 The ICR provides a detailed explanation of this estimate, which is only briefly summarized here:

 Estimated total average number of responses for each respondent: 1.

 Estimated total annual costs: $1,061.
 This includes an estimated burden cost of $1,061 and an estimated cost of $0 for capital investment or maintenance and operational costs.